 There are no clear or agreed definitions for comparative ranking of public administrations.
-But most people would agree that a number of elements need to be included in any assessment:
+However, there is widespread agreement that a number of elements should be included in any assessment:

 - The size, cost and inputs of the public sector.
 While size, cost and inputs alone are not the sole or even main determinants of good public administration, nevertheless in terms of value for money in the delivery of public services, keeping check on the size, cost and other inputs of the public sector and public service is an important consideration. - The quality and efficiency of public administration.
-Public administration includes policy making, policy legislation and management of the public sector.
-Such dimensions of public administration can often only be measured by subjective indicators of quality which give a sense of how good the public administration is.
-There is also an onus on public administration to show that services are being provided efficiently. - Sectoral performance.
-The delivery of social and economic outcomes in an efficient manner is central to an effective public administration. - Trust and confidence in public administration.
-The general public ultimately must have trust and confidence in the public administration of a country if it is to be effective.
+Public administration includes policy-making, policy legislation and management of the public sector.
+Such dimensions of public administration are frequently measured by subjective indicators of quality, which give a sense of how good the public administration is.
+There is also an onus on public administration to deliver services efficiently. - Sectoral performance.
+The delivery of social and economic outcomes in an efficient manner is central to an effective public administration. - Trust, satisfaction and confidence in public administration.
+The public ultimately must have trust, satisfaction and confidence in the public administration of a country if it is to be effective.

-In this study we examine indicators for each of these four elements of public administration.
-Where possible and appropriate, data is included for other European countries, in order to enable comparisons to be made.
-Also, where data are available, we have provided trend data going back over the last decade.
-The intention is to provide a snapshot of trends in public administration performance in Ireland, to highlight where we are doing well, what challenges are presented and where improvements need to be made.
+In this study, we examine indicators for each of these four elements of public administration.
+Where possible and appropriate, data is included for other European countries, in order to enable comparisons.
+In addition, where data are available, we have provided trend data going back over the last decade.
+The intention is to provide a snapshot of trends in public administration performance in Ireland, to highlight where we are doing well, what challenges are present, and where improvements can be made.